michaelhuisman/elimupi2.0/README.md

 ##Notes
 **NOTE1**: This install is tested to work with Raspbian OS #1414 SMP Fri Apr 30 13:20:47 BST 2021

-**NOTE2*: for WIFI to work on the RaspberryPi 2 unit, you must have the WIFI USB dongle inserted during installation so that the install script can configure it properly.
-RaspberryPi 3 models have on board WiFi and don't need a WIFI USB dongle.
+**NOTE2**: for WIFI to work on the RaspberryPi 2 unit, you must have the WIFI USB dongle inserted during installation so that the install script can configure it properly.
+RaspberryPi 3 and later models have on board WiFi and don't need a WIFI USB dongle.

 **NOTE3**: If using  PUTTY set the setting 'window'->'translation'->'Remote Character Set' to 'use font encoding' to display the lines correctly.